 Heritage Advisory Committee

-Acting in an advisory role for the City, the Committee shall provide the City with policy advice and recommendations on matters respecting:
+Purpose: To act in an advisory role for the City, the Committee provides the City with policy advice and recommendations on matters respecting:

 - any matter arising out of The Heritage Property Act;